Skip to content

 • --unsafe-rpc-external - exposes the RPC service on all the interfaces

-• --state-pruning INSERT_STATE_PRUNING_TYPE - specifies when the Tanssi appchain state should be removed from the database.
+• --state-pruning INSERT_STATE_PRUNING_TYPE - specifies when the Tanssi-powered network state should be removed from the database.
 The pruning type can be either archive (which makes the node behave as a full node keeping all the state), archive-canonical (which keeps only the state of finalized blocks), or any number (representing the number of blocks whose states are kept)

 • --blocks-pruning INSERT_BLOCKS_PRUNING_TYPE - specifies how many blocks should be kept in the database.
 The pruning type can be either archive (which makes the node behave as a full node keeping all the blocks), archive-canonical (which keeps only finalized blocks), or any number (representing the amount of finalized blocks to keep)